-COMM 104 Principles of Public Relations (3)
+COMM 104 Principles of Public Relations (3) 3 hours lecture

 Transfer acceptability: CSU

 A survey of public relations history, theories, and practices with emphasis on applications to business, public agencies and institutions.
 A practical approach to using the media, creating press releases, organizing and executing campaigns, and promoting favorable relations with various segments of the public.